mawais-afz/java-interview-questions/java-oops.md

     By using access specifiers, developers can implement encapsulation, which is a fundamental principle of object-oriented programming, ensuring that the internal representation of an object is hidden from the outside.

-23. **Can you override static methods in Java?**
+30. **Can we override the static method?
+Why can we not override static method?**

     No, static methods cannot be overridden in Java.
 This is because:

-    1. **Static Method Binding**: Static methods are bound at compile time, meaning the method to be called is determined by the reference type, not the object type.
+    1. **Static Method Binding**: Static methods are bound at compile time through static binding, which means the method to be called is determined by the reference type, not the actual object type.

-    2. **No Polymorphism**: Since static methods belong to the class rather than instances, they do not participate in polymorphism.
-Therefore, if a subclass defines a static method with the same name as a static method in its superclass, it is not considered an override but rather a method hiding.
+    2. **Class-Level Methods**: Static methods belong to the class itself, not to individual object instances.
+They are associated with the class rather than an object's runtime type.

-    3. **Accessing Static Methods**: When you call a static method, it is resolved based on the reference type, not the actual object type.
-This means that the static method of the superclass will be called, even if the reference is of the subclass type.
+    3. **No Runtime Polymorphism**: Since static methods are resolved at compile time, they do not support runtime polymorphism.
+When a subclass defines a static method with the same signature as a method in its superclass, it is method hiding, not overriding.

-    Example of static method hiding:
+    Example demonstrating method hiding:

     ```java
     class Parent {